pschaus/book_lepl1402/source/part4.rst

 The ``ActionListener`` is an interface within Java that contains a single method: ``actionPerformed()``.
-In our application, we've implemented this interface within the ``ButtonActionListener`` class.
+In our application, this interface is implemented by the ``ButtonActionListener`` concrete class.
 When invoked, it displays a dialog with the message "Thank you!" to the user.
-However, this setup remains inactive until we associate an instance of our ButtonActionListener to a button using the ``addActionListener()`` method.
+However, this setup remains inactive until we associate an instance of our ``ButtonActionListener`` to a button using the ``addActionListener()`` method.
 This ensures that every time the button is pressed, the ``actionPerformed()`` method of our listener gets triggered.

-It's worth noting that the inner workings of how the button manages this relationship or stores the listener are abstracted away.
+It is worth noting that the inner workings of how the button manages this relationship or stores the listener are abstracted away.
-What's crucial for developers to understand is the contract: the listener's method will be invoked whenever the button is clicked.
+What is crucial for developers to understand is the contract: The listener's method will be invoked whenever the button is clicked.
-This process is often referred to as attaching a callback to the button.
+This process is often referred to as "attaching a callback" to the button, or as "registering an event handler" to the button.
-This concept echoes a well-known programming principle sometimes dubbed the Hollywood principle: "Don't call us, we'll call you."
+This concept echoes a well-known programming principle sometimes dubbed the Hollywood principle: "Don't call us, we will call you."

 Although we have registered only one listener to the button, this is not a limitation.
 Buttons can accommodate multiple listeners.
-For example, another listener might track the total number of times the button has been clicked.
+For example, a second listener could be added to track the total number of times the button has been clicked.

 This setup exemplifies the observer design pattern from the perspective of end users, using the JButton as an illustration.
 Let's now delve into how to implement this pattern for custom classes.